Hemostemix Announces Closing of UNIT Private Placement

-Calgary, Alberta--(Newsfile Corp. - February 28, 2022) - Hemostemix Inc. HEM HMTXF ("Hemostemix" or the "Company") announces that it has closed its previously announced non-brokered private placement of units ("Units") announced on February 2, 2022, for gross proceeds of $1,204,849.92 (the "Offering").
-The Offering consisted of the issuance of an aggregate of 8,606,071 Units at a price of $0.14 per Unit.
-Each Unit consists of one common share in the capital of the Company ("Common Share") and one common share purchase warrant ("Warrant"), with each full Warrant entitling the holder to acquire one Common Share at a price of $0.40 per Common Share for a period of 24 months from the closing of the Offering, subject to the accelerated expiry provision described below.
+Calgary, Alberta--(Newsfile Corp. - August 22, 2022) - Hemostemix Inc. HEM HMTXF ("Hemostemix" or the "Company") announces that it has closed a tranche of its previously announced non-brokered private placement of units ("Units") as announced on August 19, 2022 for gross proceeds of $192,000 (the "Offering").
+The Offering consisted of the issuance of an aggregate of 640,000 Units at a price of $0.30 per Unit.
+Each Unit consists of one common share in the capital of the Company ("Common Share") and one common share purchase warrant ("Warrant"), with each full Warrant entitling the holder to acquire one Common Share at a price of $0.55 per Common Share for a period of 24 months from the closing of the Offering, subject to the accelerated expiry provision described below.

-In connection with the Offering, the Company paid eligible finders aggregate cash finder fees of approximately $44,362.39 and issued 316,874 finder's options to purchase Common Shares of the Company, at an exercise price of $0.14 per Common Share within 24 months from the closing date of the Offering.
+In connection with the Offering, the Company paid eligible finders aggregate cash finder fees of approximately $15,360 and issued 51,200 finder's options to purchase Common Shares of the Company at an exercise price of $0.55 per Common Share within 24 months from the closing date of the Offering.

-Proceeds from the Offering are expected to be used to pay finder fees payable in connection with the closing, current filing and regulatory fees, ongoing clinical trial costs, and the balance to be used for general working capital purposes.
+Proceeds from the Offering are expected to be used to pay finder fees payable in connection with the closing, current filing and regulatory fees, debt reduction and commencing the buildout of production of ACP-01.

-The participation of certain directors in the Offering constitutes a "related party transaction" within the meaning of Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101") and the policies of the TSXV.
-The Company is relying upon the exemptions from the formal valuation and minority shareholder approval requirements pursuant to sections 5.5(b) and 5.7(1)(a), respectively, of MI 61-101 on the basis that the Company is not listed on a specified stock exchange and, at the time the Offering was agreed to, neither the fair market value of the subject matter of, nor the fair market value of the consideration for, the transaction insofar as it involves an interested party (within the meaning of

 The Offering is subject to all necessary regulatory approvals including acceptance from the Exchange.
 All securities issued in connection with the Offering will be subject to a four-month hold period from the closing date under applicable Canadian securities laws, in addition to such other restrictions as may apply under applicable securities laws of jurisdictions outside Canada.